tshort/mdpad/README.md

 ## Current status

 Everything's pretty much alpha stage right now.
 The main code is less than 200 lines of code.
-Many of the libraries used (Flot, yaml-js, etc.) are pretty mature.
+Many of the libraries used (Flot, yaml-js, showdown, etc.) are pretty mature.